The space idustry is a growth sector in Norway. It has a turnover of approximately NOK 8 billion a year.

 The Norwegian space industry sector is organized through the Norwegian Industrial Forum for Space Activities (NIFRO), which promotes co-ordination, business development and public contact.

-The Norwegian Space Centre and an independent consultancy have jointly developed a method of assessing the spinoff benefits of Norwegian involvement in ESA co-operation.
+The Norwegian Space Agency and an independent consultancy have jointly developed a method of assessing the spinoff benefits of Norwegian involvement in ESA co-operation.

 ESA co-operation, as well as several other factors for assessing the effects of ESA involvement have been evolved in co-operation with the Ministry of Trade and Industry.

 The spinoff benefit factor is based on data provided by businesses in the space sector.
 It has risen steadily since Norway became a member of ESA in 1987.

 Every krone's worth of contracts awarded to Norwegian companies by the Norwegian Space Agency and ESA has generated an average of NOK 4.8 worth of business for the space industry and other industries..

 Espen Barth Eide and other policy makers met the space industry at the world’...

 Policy makers, experts and leaders of the space industry gather in Oslo May 2...

 NorSat-TD is a technology demonstrator for satellite control, tracking, navig...

 GLOC 2023 is organized by the IAF and hosted by the Norwegian Space Agency.